AmberC0209/PaddleX/docs/practical_tutorials/ts_anomaly_detection.en.md

 First, choose the corresponding PaddleX pipeline based on your task scenario.
 This task aims to identify and mark abnormal behaviors or states in equipment nodes, helping enterprises and organizations promptly detect and resolve issues in application server nodes, thereby improving system reliability and availability.
 Recognizing this as a time series anomaly detection task, we will use PaddleX's Time Series Anomaly Detection Pipeline.
 If you are unsure about the correspondence between tasks and pipelines, you can refer to the [PaddleX Pipeline List (CPU/GPU)](../support_list/models_list.en.md) for an overview of pipeline capabilities.

 ## 2. Quick Experience
-PaddleX offers two ways to experience its capabilities: locally on your machine or on the **Baidu AIStudio Community**.
+PaddleX offers two ways to experience its capabilities: locally on your machine or on the <b>Baidu AIStudio Community</b>.

 * Local Experience:
 ```python